-Later roofs include bargeboards or raised parapets against which the slates are butted and mortared, especially on churches (see figure 11).
-Alternatively, the slating was carried well over the wallhead with decorative brickwork or terracotta (see figures 26(b) and 26(c)).
+Later roofs include barge boards or raised parapets against which the slates are butted and mortared, especially on churches (Figure 11).
+Alternatively, the slating was carried well over the wall head with decorative brickwork or terracotta (Figures 32 & 33).

-On some roofs the slating is tilted to turn water onto the slopes and minimise run-off down gables.
+On some roofs the slating is tilted to turn water onto the roof rather than to run down the gable.